New Jersey Lung Cancer Misdiagnosis Attorneys

 Some symptoms of lung cancer include a cough, shortness of breath, coughing up blood (hemoptysis), chest pain, a hoarse voice, weight loss, fatigue, or frequent lung infections.

 Methods of detecting lung cancer include low-dose radiation CT scan screening, diagnostic CT scans, chest x-rays and bronchial mucus tests.
 In addition, a bronchoscopy and/or biopsy of lung tissue may be performed to collect samples of cells for pathology examination to determine if there are any abnormal cells present.

 Once doctors determine what type of lung cancer you have, as well as the Stage of the disease, there are various surgical options, along with the possibility of radiation & chemotherapy or a combination of both.

 Once symptoms of lung cancer present, or if a patient has significant risk for developing lung cancer, timely diagnostic and screening tests and subsequent treatment are critical to help improve a patient’s prognosis.

-If you or a loved one have been diagnosed with a late stage lung cancer, contact the attorneys at Blume Goldfaden at 973-635-5400.
-Our medical staff and attorneys can review your medical records and imaging studies to determine if you may have a meritorious claim.
+If you or a loved one have been diagnosed with a late stage lung cancer, contact the attorneys at Blume Forte at (973) 635-5400.
+Our medical staff and New Jersey cancer misdiagnosis attorneys can review your medical records and imaging studies to determine if you may have a meritorious claim.